 "Beware, lest in your anxiety to avoid war, you obtain a master."

 Life is dangerous.
 And trying to live in a richer, fuller way, whether it be through achievement, love, or simply drenching oneself in experience, makes life even more dangerous.
-Hence to exist as a human being provokes anxiety.
+To be alive, to exist as a human being, provokes anxiety.
 Philosophers call this existential anxiety.
 Psychological techniques cannot solve existential anxiety, because life is not a problem to be solved.
 It is a challenge to be faced.
 But does this mean we must cower in the back of our caves?
 Or be the mere slaves of our anxiety, unable to do anything more than tolerate it?

 Yes, there are forms of anxiety that can be solved or cured, so to speak.
-If your anxiety is a result of past trauma, then you can work through it in counselling and get beyond it.
-If your anxiety is a consequence of not knowing what you want, or how to balance different choices and demands in life, then you can work that out, and overcome the problem.
+If your anxiety is a result of past trauma, then you can work on it in counselling, and get beyond it.
+If your anxiety is a consequence of not knowing what you want, or how to balance different choices or demands in life, then you can work that out and maybe overcome the problem.
 If your anxiety is a consequence of bad perspectives - you habitually panic and lose your head- then you can work on that.
 The emotional growth you achieve through counselling, as well as the techniques you learn, help you to reduce such anxiety or even to free yourself of it.
-Such techniques work because such anxiety is not essential to living, it is not a consequence of your existence.
+Such techniques work because such anxiety is not essential to living - it is not a consequence of your existence.
 It merely reflects knots in your life which you can straighten out.
-It is a problem which can be cured.
+It can be cured.
 But as I say, things are different with existential anxiety.